sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/configure_auto_indexing.md

 - The maximum age of commits that should be indexed (e.g., skip indexing commits made last year)
 - For branches, whether or not to consider the _tip_ of the branch only, or all commits contained in that branch

-Note that when auto indexing is enabled, we will also attempt to schedule index jobs for _dependencies_ of repositories which receive an uploaded precise code intelligence index.
+Note that when auto-indexing is enabled, we will also attempt to schedule index jobs for _dependencies_ of repositories which receive an uploaded precise code intelligence index.
 This helps to ensure that no matter where symbols are defined, you will be able to navigate to its definition and find a relevant set of references as long as your Sourcegraph instance has knowledge of that code.

 Precise code intelligence indexing jobs are scheduled periodically in the background for each repository matching an indexing policy.